 Our open space is maintained for local resident and tourist enjoyment, but we also take into consideration natural sustainability and public safety.

-The coastline is very important to local and national ecology.
-Areas are used as a stop for migratory birds and as a home for rare Cliff Bees and the very tiny Black Oil Beetles.
+Areas are used as a stop for migratory birds and as a home for rare cliff bees and the very tiny, black oil beetles.
 To improve this protected habitat, we have introduced coastal wildflower areas and wildlife friendly mowing regimes.

-Hordle Cliff at Milford-on-Sea is maintained under a Vegetation Management Plan to ensure the best possible habitat for our local flora and fauna.
+Hordle Cliff at Milford on Sea is maintained under a Vegetation Management Plan to ensure the best possible habitat for our local flora and fauna.

 Much of our costal area is protected by natural designations.
 You can find Natural Designations using DEFRA's mapping system.